yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-010_Search_Long_Input.md

 ---

 ## ✅ Expected Result
-- System handles input without crashing
+- System handles long input without crashing or slowing down
-- Search executes or safely returns no results
+- Search is processed normally
-- No performance issues or UI breakage occur
+- No matching results are displayed
+- A "No results found" message is shown
+- Application remains stable and responsive